xcart/xcart-docs/_pages/kb_en/modules/amazon_feeds.md

 order: 19
 published: true
 ---
+**Important:** The addon "Amazon Feeds" is currently deprecated and not supported.

 X-Cart's addon [Amazon Feeds](https://market.x-cart.com/addons/amazon-feeds.html "Amazon Feeds") allows merchants to export products and related data to Amazon to start selling there in order to gain new sales and extend customer pull.
 ![af_addon.png]({{site.baseurl}}/attachments/ref_4UNr3oKZ/af_addon.png)